Seven days.

 Easing in

-A slow morning on Alinda beach, then up to the Castle of the Virgin Mary for the sunset.
+A slow morning on Alinda beach, then up to the Castle of the Virgin Mary for a breathtaking sunset.

 Alinda beachCastle sunset